Tyrn/wei/the-insider-en.typ

 automated door

-     company with  LSV help  and used it  as  a  step to  swallow  something bigger;  one of the youngsters, that  Trevis made  his money with - a nobody without Trevis.
+     company with  LSV help  and used it  as  a  step to  swallow  something bigger;  one of the youngsters, that  Trevis made  his money with---a nobody without Trevis.
 This man had  the  crappiest reputation on Wall Street.
 "The hungriest  of  Trevis's  scoundrels," the  director  of the  automated  door company said  about  him after  he  had been fired.
 How could  Kissur,  who